How To Use Python To Fake and Rotate User-Agents

 }

-In order to make your requests from web scrapers look as if they came from a real browser:
+To make your requests from web scrapers look as if they came from a real browser, you need to:

-3. Have a Referer header with the previous page you visited or Google, to make it look real
+Include a Referer header with the previous page you visited or Google to make it look natural.

-4. There is no point rotating the headers if you are logging in to a website or keeping session cookies as the site can tell it is you without even looking at headers
+There is no point rotating the headers if you log in to a website or keep session cookies, as the site can identify you regardless.

 import requests